ingobeans/cointhief/README.md

 you're a goblin in a velocity based platformer. theres currently 5 levels.

-use sliding, jumping, launchpads and coins to gain speed!
+use sliding, jumping, launchpads and coins to gain speed! complete a level by reaching the finish line at the end. you can speedrun levels, trying to get the best possible time, if thats your kind of thing !

 made in godot, so thats pretty neat :>